marcoscunha/axelera.ai-summer-sidekick/README.md

 ## 7. Folder Descriptions

+- `diagrams/`: Diagrams to explain the project architecture.
+- `embedded/`: All source code for the embedded projects related to the challenge.
+- `labels/`: Contains label files and annotation data for the datasets.
 - `notebooks/`: Jupyter notebooks for training, finetuning, and exporting YOLO and MobileNet models.
-- `labels/`: Contains label files and annotation data for the datasets.
-- `embedded/`: All source code for the embedded projects related to the challenge.
 - `scripts/`: Useful scripts for copying files, transforming annotation formats, and automating deployment to Axelera hardware.
-- `diagrams/`: Diagrams to explain the project architecture.
+- `mqtt/`: Configuration file for the mosquitto server.
-- `voyager-sdk`: Content to be copied to the voyager-sdk folder on the board.
+- `voyager-sdk/`: Content to be copied to the voyager-sdk folder on the board.
 It contains the models and backend implementation.
-- `mqtt`: Configuration file for the mosquitto server.
-- `webapp-summersidekick`: Contains the code source of the webapp application.
+- `webapp-summersidekick/`: Contains the code source of the webapp application.

+## 8. Other README files

+- `voyager-sdk/README.APP.md`: Contains intructions to deploy the backend application on Axelera Board
+- `webapp-summersidekick/README.md`: Contains intructions to develop, to compile and to deploy the webapp on Axelera Board